matuteiglesias/journal/content/Dev/2025-07-05_Implemented_Data_Pipelines_for_Bank_CSV_Processing.md

 **Achievements:**
 - Resolved encoding issues and established a reliable method for reading [[CSV]] files.
-- Created and validated data pipelines for bank [[data processing]], enhancing data quality and readiness for analysis.
+- Created and validated data pipelines for bank data processing, enhancing data quality and readiness for analysis.

 **Pending Tasks:**
 - Review the processed Galicia data before integrating it into the [[CSV]] saving pipeline.